Set Up Garage Workshop

 Article by Mark Trotta

-None of us have enough time or space for our old car projects What will help us is to organize our workspace as effectively as possible.
+None of us have enough time or space for our old car projects.
+What will help is to organize our workspace as effectively as possible.

-The goal is to find what you need quickly and eliminate extra trips to the parts store.
-Have tools, equipment, and supplies accessible and ready to use.
+The goal is to have tools, equipment, and supplies accessible and ready to use.

 From making a simple workbench to utilizing high ceilings for overhead storage, here are the best practices for getting more work done in your garage workshop.